 - Ensure every task has a role responsible and a role accountable for it.
-No tasks should have more than one role accountable.
+No task should have more than one role accountable.

 - Share, discuss and agree on the RACI Chart with your stakeholders before your initiative starts.

-- It is useful for understanding roles and responsibilities for activity in operation too.
+- Useful for understanding roles and responsibilities for activity in operation too.

 - It is not possible to delegate accountability but it is possible to delegate responsibility.